Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency

 \subsubsection{Weak $\Omega_c$}

-In the two-level case, we have discussed the information at the resonance center, which has no information in both classical and quantum cases.
+As discussed above, in the two-level case there is no information at the resonance center, in either the classical or the quantum cases.
 In the $\Lambda$-type system, however, there is a big difference between the classical and quantum cases.
-For the classical case, that also can get a similar result with the two-level system.
-Considering Eq.\ref{FI1}, the factor of $(\partial T/\partial \delta_{ge})^2$ is equal to 0 at resonance center.
-Combining with $\mathcal{F}_c(T(0))=1$, we get the Fisher information for frequency estimation equal to 0 at the resonance center.
-In contrast, the FI in the quantum case provides infinite information of $\mathcal{F}_q(T(0))=\infty$, which results in an undefined value at the resonance center.
-To estimate the FI at the condition of $\delta_{ge}\rightarrow0$, we take the limit of
+For the classical case, the result is similar to that obtained with the two-level system.
+Consider Eq.\ref{FI1}, the factor of $(\partial T/\partial \delta_{ge})^2$ is equal to 0 at the resonance center.
+Combining this with $\mathcal{F}_c(T(0))=1$, we get the Fisher information for frequency estimation which is equal to 0 at the resonance center.
+In contrast, the FI in the quantum case provides infinite information for $\mathcal{F}_q(T(0))=\infty$, which results in an undefined value at the resonance center.
+To estimate the FI in the condition of $\delta_{ge}\rightarrow0$, we take the limit of

-where $\mathcal{F}^{\Lambda}_{q,res}$ represents the Fisher information that contributed by the EIT-transparency-window and $\Delta\omega_{EIT} $ is the bandwidth of the window of $\sqrt{ln2/\alpha}|\Omega_c|^2/\Gamma$ \cite{tsai2020quantum}.
-Interestingly, even though the FI for transmission estimation in the quantum case provides infinite information on the resonance center, the FI for frequency estimation still be limited by the structure of the EIT spectrum and gives a finite value.
-On the other hand, Eq.\ref{FI_lim} shows the FI in the quantum case for estimating the frequency of resonance center is determined by the EIT-bandwidth directly.
+where $\mathcal{F}^{\Lambda}_{q,res}$ represents the Fisher information that is contributed to by the EIT-transparency-window and $\Delta\omega_{EIT} $ is the bandwidth of the window of $\sqrt{ln2/\alpha}|\Omega_c|^2/\Gamma$ \cite{tsai2020quantum}.
+Interestingly, even though the FI for transmission estimation in the quantum case provides infinite information on the resonance center, the FI for frequency estimation is still limited by the structure of the EIT spectrum and gives a finite value.
+On the other hand, Eq.\ref{FI_lim} shows that the FI in the quantum case for estimating the frequency of the resonance center is determined by the EIT bandwidth directly.
 A narrower bandwidth provides higher information and vice versa.

-Since the parameters of $\Omega_c$ and $\alpha$ has no limitation theoretically, that implies $\mathcal{F}^{\Lambda}_{q,res}$ has the ability to approach infinity in the quantum case.
-By contrast, the FI that contributed by absorption has a limitation as $\alpha$ increases (see FIG.\ref{Fig8},).
-Therefore, we expect there exists a condition that makes $\mathcal{F}^{\Lambda}_{q,res}$ dominate the composition of FI in the quantum case.
+Since the parameters of $\Omega_c$ and $\alpha$ are not limited, theoretically, this implies that $\mathcal{F}^{\Lambda}_{q,res}$ has the ability to approach infinity in the quantum case.
+In contrast, the FI contributed by the absorption has a limitation as $\alpha$ increases (see FIG.\ref{Fig8},).
+Therefore, we expect there to be a condition that makes $\mathcal{F}^{\Lambda}_{q,res}$ dominate the composition of FI in the quantum case.